 What is a wallbox charger?

-A key difference between electric cars and normal cars is where they are refuelled or, in this case, recharged.
-While normal vehicles with an internal-combustion engine have to visit a fuel station, the majority of electric vehicles are topped up at home.
+A key difference between electric cars and normal cars is where they're 'refuelled' – or, in this case, recharged.
+While vehicles with an internal-combustion engine have to visit a fuel station, the majority of electric vehicles are topped up at home.

 According to the Government’s Go Ultra Low campaign, up to 90% of all electric vehicles are charged at home.
 The only issue with home charging is that it can take a long time when using the standard three-pin plug, which draws a maximum current of just 3kW.
 In fact, recharging some electric vehicles this way can take as many as two whole days.

 What is a home wall charging unit, and do I need one?